ngine-io/chaotic/README.md

 ```

-### Proxmox KVM
+### Proxmox

-Chaotic will stop a VM stop/start it with a delay of a configurable time (default 60s).
+Chaotic will stop a VM (qemu and lxc) stop/start it with a delay of a configurable time (default 60s).

+Using user and password:

 ```
 export PROXMOX_API_HOST="pve1.example.com"